3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/AntsdrE310_fmcomms.md

 ```
 sudo dd if=2021-02-23-ADI-Kuiper.img of=/dev/sdb bs=1M
 ```
 Among them, 2021-02-23-ADI-Kuiper.img is the location of the openwifi image after you unzip it, and sdb is the location where the SD card is mounted in the ubuntu system.
 Users can determine these two variables according to their actual environment.
 Then use the command in the above format to burn the image.
-After burning, you also need to copy the files in the boot_file folder to the BOOT partition of the SD card.
+After waiting for the burning to be completed, the user also needs to copy the startup file in the boot_file file in the network disk data provided by microphase to the BOOT partition of the SD card.

 ![e310](./ANTSDR_E310_Reference_Manual.assets/fmcomms_bootfile.png)